-As if Mexico City didn’t have enough museums, attractions in and around the Centro, delicious tacos and cool neighborhoods to keep us busy for weeks, the city is also within easy day-trip distance of other fascinating things to do and see.
+As if Mexico City didn’t have enough museums, attractions in and around the centro historico, delicious tacos and cool neighborhoods to keep us busy for weeks, the city is also within easy day-trip distance of other fascinating things to do and see.
 Here’s our city travel guide to the best day trips around Mexico City including the Xochimilco Canals, the Basilica of Guadalupe, art on the UNAM campus, and much more.

-The archaeological site, located about 25 miles from Mexico City at what remains of the pre-Columbian Aztec city of Teotihuchan, was first opened to the public 100 years ago and millions of people have toured the massive complex, known as The Place Where the Gods Were Created, since then.
+The pre-Hispanic Teotihuchan Aztec archaeological site, located about 25 miles (40 km) from Mexico City, was first opened to the public 100 years ago and millions of people have toured the massive complex, known as The Place Where the Gods Were Created.
 Despite the site’s long history of archeological exploration new discoveries are still being made.
 Just this year a 400 foot long tunnel that’s believed to be nearly 2,000 years old was unearthed at this UNESCO World Heritage Site.

 A controversial Resplandor Teotihuacano sound and light show is also put on at Teotihuacan but, thankfully, plans to build a Walmart on a section of the ancient city appear to have been defeated.